Joshua Rozenberg: Education and career

+Recognition

 Rozenberg holds honorary doctorates in law from the University of Hertfordshire (1999), Nottingham Trent University (2012), the University of Lincoln (2014) and the University of Law (2014).
 Rozenberg is also an honorary bencher of Gray's Inn, and is a non-executive board member of the Law Commission.
 He has won the Bar Council's Legal Reporting Award four times.
-In January 2016, he was made an honorary QC.
+In January 2016, he was made an honorary Queen's Counsel (now known as King's Counsel; KC).